TrellixVulnTeam/openmm_orion_SBRH/floes/ShortTrajMDWithAnalysis_desc.rst

 minimization, warm up, and equilibration stages, positional harmonic restraints are applied on the ligand and protein.
 At the end of the equilibration stages a short (default 2ns) production run is performed on the unrestrained system.
+The production run is then analyzed.
+Trajectories from different starting poses of the same ligand are combined and analysed collectively.
-The production run is then analyzed in terms of interactions between the ligand and the active site and in terms of ligand RMSD after fitting the trajectory based on active site C_alphas.
+One analysis is in terms of interactions between the ligand and the active site.
+Another looks at clustering the ligand positions in the protein active site after fitting the trajectory based on active site C_alphas.
+Ensemble MMPBSA and ensemble BintScore calculations are carried out on the trajectory and are localized to the ligand clusters.
+An HTML Floe report is generated for the top 100 ligands by ensemble MMPBSA score.